 Students in the M.S.
 Program in the Department of Biomedical Sciences receive training in one or more of the following fields of study in the oral health sciences: Anatomy, Molecular and Cellular Biology, Neuroscience, Microbiology/Immunology, and Physiology/Pharmacology.

-Current dental students at Texas A&M University Baylor College of Dentistry are also eligible for the M.S. program.
-These students work with advisors in the Graduate Program in Medical Sciences to implement specially designed M.S. programs.
-The goal is to provide research training that will provide an excellent background for subsequent advanced research training in a Ph.D. program or clinical specialty training.
+Current dental students at Texas A&M Baylor College of Dentistry are also eligible for the M.S. program.
+These students work with advisors in the Graduate Program in Oral Biology to implement specially designed M.S. programs.
+The goal is to provide research training that will give the student an excellent background for subsequent advanced research training in a Ph.D. program or clinical specialty training.

-Non-dental students with a baccalaureate degree in the biological sciences are also eligible to apply for the M.S.
-Graduate Program in Medical Sciences.
+Non-dental students with a baccalaureate degree in the biological sciences are also eligible to apply for the M.S. in Oral Biology program.
 This M.S. provides non-dental students with the background for a more advanced degree.
 Also, the degree provides additional training to individuals, such as secondary school science teachers or laboratory technicians, who may benefit from increased scientific knowledge.

 We have only one application deadline: December 15th.
 Besides using the online application process through APPLYTEXAS, we require the following: